-Artist Aram Han Sifuentes calls all who are disenfranchised to come officially unofficially vote at the MCA on November 8 as part of a larger project hosted by Jane Addams Hull-House Museum, which includes official unofficial voting stations across the country and in Mexico during this major election season.
-At the MCA's station, Roberto Sifuentes performs alongside soundscapes by DJ Sadie Rock.
-All ballots cast will be counted and contribute to an installation at JAHHM.
+Artist Aram Han Sifuentes calls all who are disenfranchised to come officially unofficially vote at the MCA on November 8 as part of a larger project hosted by Jane Addams Hull-House Museum.
+I'll be playing a special DJ set alongside a performance by Roberto Sifuentes.
+We will be broadcasting the US Presidential Election, come watch with us.

 For more information, visit www.mcachicago.com.